-Natural Compound And Exercise Boost Memory In Mice
+Natural Compound In Chocolate & Exercise Boost Memory In Mice

 Science Daily — A natural compound found in blueberries, tea, grapes, and cocoa enhances memory in mice, according to newly published research.
 This effect increased further when mice also exercised regularly.